 To earn a Bachelor of Arts degree in Mass Communication, students must complete 128 semester hours, which includes the general education requirements plus 33 hours in Mass Communication and an 18- to 24-hour minor outside the department.
-A passing grade in the department's Grammar, Spelling and Punctuation test(see below) must also be earned.
+A passing grade in the department's Grammar, Spelling and Punctuation test (see below) must also be earned.
 Also, a grade of "C" or higher must be earned in all Mass Communication core courses and courses that serve as prerequisites.
 No more than 39 hours of Mass Communication may be counted toward degree requirements.

-Because 21 hours of the 33-hour Mass Communication major must be advanced (junior-senior) hours, community college transfer students may apply no more than 12 semester credit hours of mass communication transfer courses to their degree.
+Because 21 hours of the 33-hour Mass Communication major must be advanced (juniorsenior) hours, community college transfer students may apply no more than 12 semester credit hours of mass communication transfer courses to their degree.
 Transfer students from four-year institutions may apply no more than 15 semester credit hours of mass communication transfer courses to their degree.

-- 1. General education core curriculum options should be discussed with the Mass Communication academic advisor.
+- 1. General education core curriculum options should be discussed with a Mass Communication academic advisor.
 Requirements and choices are listed in the University College section. - 2.
 Requirements for students seeking to become public school teachers, as mandated by the state, differ slightly from those required for other mass communication students.
 Students should consult an academic adviser in the College of Education in order to meet both university degree and state teacher certification requirements. - 3.
-The Bachelor of Arts degree requires English literature, college-level modern language and math/science/logic/computer science courses in addition to the general education core curriculum.
+The Bachelor of Arts degree requires English literature, college-level modern language and a semester of Math, Natural Science, Logic, Physical Geography or Computer Science in addition to the general education core curriculum.
+The Mass Communication major requires SOCI 3307.

-4. Any student admitted to SWT may declare and be admitted to the program under a temporary status called pre-mass communication.
+- 4. Any student admitted to Texas State may declare and be admitted to the program under a temporary status called pre-mass communication.
 Once a student has accumulated at least forty-five credit hours and meets the requirements outlined below, the student will be admitted to the department in major status.
 Students who fail to meet these requirements will not be admitted to the major.
-A letter grade of a "C" or higher in the following courses or their equivalents: ENG 1310, ENG 1320, COMM 1310 and MC 1301.
+A grade of a "C" or higher in the following courses or their equivalents: ENG 1310, ENG 1320, COMM 1310 and MC 1301.
 An overall GPA of at least a 2.5 on a 4.0 scale.
 A passing score on the department's grammar, spelling and punctuation (GSP) test.
-Students who have not met the university's computer literacy requirement will need to complete CS 1308 or its equivalent with a letter grade of "C" or higher.

-Students who started their college work at SWT may accumulate no more than 12 hours of Mass Communication courses without passing the GSP.
-Transfer students may take no more than 6 hours of Mass Communication at SWT without passing the GSP.
+Students who have not met the university's computer literacy requirement will need to complete CS 1308 or its equivalent with a grade of "C" or higher. - 5.
+Students who started their college work at Texas State may accumulate no more than 12 hours of Mass Communication courses without passing the GSP.
+Transfer students may take no more than 6 hours of Mass Communication at Texas State without passing the GSP. - The Grammar, Spelling and Punctuation test (GSP) is given by the Texas State Testing, Research-Support and Evaluation Center.
+The GSP is administered Monday-Thursday from 8:30 a.m. until 2:30 p.m. and on Friday from 8:00 a.m. until 10:00 a.m.
+The fee is \$30. - 7.
+Advising.

-The Grammar, Spelling and Punctuation test (GSP) is given by the SWT Testing, Research-Support and Evaluation Center.
-The test is administered by the Testing Center at 1:00 p.m. most Mondays and 10:00 a.m. most Tuesdays.
-The test fee is \$25.
-Because the GSP may be taken only three times, remedial help is available and recommended.
-Contact the Mass Communication Academic Advisor at (512) 245-2656 for more information.
-Students with disabilities should call SWT's Office of Disability Services at (512) 245-3451 to inquire about accommodations in taking the test.

-5. Advising.
 In an effort to promote the academic welfare of all Mass Communication students, the department requires that all pre-major mass communication majors be academically advised each semester before they register.
-The advisor is available year round to assist all Mass Communication students with academic issues and concerns.
-Students should contact the Mass Communication Academic Advisor at (512) 245-2656 to schedule an appointment.
+An advisor is available year round to assist all Mass Communication students with academic issues and concerns.
+Students should contact a Mass Communication Academic Advisor at (512) 245-2656 to schedule an appointment.